Caught Short! The Benefits Of Raised Toilet Seats

 If this resonates, spare a thought for those who find using the toilet, even in their own home, something of a challenge.
 Whether living with a visible, physical disability or a hidden condition, for some, the act most of us take for granted — even if we don’t shout it from the rooftops — can cause stress, anxiety and worry, unless they can get to a fully accessible toilet in time.

-, and how easily misunderstood they can be.
+We recently published a blog on hidden disabilities, and how easily misunderstood they can be.
 One of the main focal points was how quick the public can be to decide if someone is ‘entitled’ to use a disabled bathroom, based on looks alone.
 Rash decisions that regularly lead to embarrassment and even health and safety problems.
 Now imagine actually making it through the bathroom door unchallenged, only to find the facilities are not actually fit for purpose because they haven’t been appropriately adapted.

 If this is a problem at big money sporting institutions, you can imagine the reality in bars, restaurants, shops and pubs across the country.
 Many shortcomings boil down to a lack of understanding as to what an accessible toilet really means.
 So called “Doc M” grab rail packs are obviously important, and you should gauge dimensions based on the need to have room for one or potentially two carers.
 But this still overlooks one of the cheapest and most easily installed items; the raised toilet seat, where the toilet is a standard height toilet and not a specific raised toilet.

 A toilet seat raiser, to use the technical term, is a simple but revolutionary form of assistive technology that does exactly what it says on the tin.
 By elevating the height of the seat itself, you make it far easier for those with reduced or limited mobility to sit on the toilet itself as they don’t have so far to bend down, and, in turn, not so far to rise again to a standing position.

 When choosing one for home use, it’s important to gauge the height required correctly.